Written By: Brad Campbell | November 8, 2024

 To conclude our look at the history of the president and bulletproof glass, it’s important to note that, although the president is surely protected by the most bullet-resistant security glass available today, no ballistic-grade glazing can be 100% bulletproof.
 A high enough volume of high-caliber rounds can eventually penetrate any type of bullet-resistant glass.

-For security reasons, it’s impossible to find out what the exact composition of the presidential security glazing is.
+For security reasons, it’s impossible to find out what the exact composition of the bulletproof presidential security glazing is.
 However, we can say with a fair degree of confidence that it is made out of some type of glass-clad polycarbonate material.

 This unique composition provides the highest level of ballistic protection you can achieve with any combination of materials today, while still allowing the panels to look, feel, and function like traditional glass.